 - increased income: $37,500

 That’s in only TEN YEARS!!
-A pretty good return on the investment in that $299 commuter bike from Nashbar, eh??
+A pretty good return on the investment in some thing you can find for about $300 on Walmart online, eh??

 * – Except I got my bike trailer on sale for about $80.. check your local Craigslist too

 ** Note – all multi-year figures are scaled to assume a 7% growth of the savings, if you had invested them instead of spending them on cars.
 But this effect is fairly small over 10 years.
 It gets bigger the longer you bike.